-The San Luis Obispo County Watersheds Management Plan, Phase I identified several key data gaps to watershed health and function.
-Development and management of stormwater resources through this SWRP fills a key data gap covering the 25 watersheds in SLO County.
-Development of Phase II of the San Luis Obispo County Watersheds Management Plan will address data gaps that are complimentary to stormwater resources such as water quality, water quantity, flood management, and environmental benefits.
-Likewise, as the RCDs of SLO County continue to fill in data gaps for Phase II of the San Luis Obispo County Watersheds Management Plan, the information will be incorporated into the IRWMP.
+The first phase of the SLO IRWMP identified several key data gaps to watershed health and function.
+The Draft 2019 IRWM Plan Section 9 - Data Management provides an overview and description of data needs.
+Development and management of stormwater resources through this SWRP fills a key data gap covering the 25 watersheds in San Luis Obispo County.
+Development of Phase II of the San Luis Obispo County Watersheds Management Plan will address data gaps that are complimentary to stormwater resources, such as water quality, water quantity, flood management, and environmental benefits.
+Likewise, as the RCDs of the County continue to fill in data gaps for Phase II of the San Luis Obispo County Watersheds Management Plan, the information will be incorporated into the IRWMP.